tsdataclinic/scout/README.md

 ## 2. Developing

 If you want to help with the development of Scout, you need to be able to run the code locally.
+The following steps will get you set up locally.
+If you run into problems, check out the [troubleshooting](#3-troubleshooting) section to see if the solution is already documented.

 ### 2.1 Prerequisites